ideafieldpro/SOAR-EDR-automation/README.md

       ![chrome_nhCMpy7Y9y](https://github.com/user-attachments/assets/f6f75c52-4e6a-4818-8e9f-a74c280c7598)

 2. **Download the Installation File:**
-    - Go to the EDR section for Windows 64-bit and copy the download link for the Lima Charlie executable.
+    - Go to the EDR section for Windows 64-bit and copy the download link for the LimaCharlie executable.
 3. **Open PowerShell:**
     - On your Windows server, right-click on PowerShell and select "Run as Administrator."
 4. **Navigate to Downloads Directory:**